2014–15 Ukrainian Premier League

 The 2014–15 Ukrainian Premier League season was the 24th since its establishment.
 The competition commenced on 25 July when Metalurh Donetsk hosted Dnipro Dnipropetrovsk in Lviv.
-With the continuation of the 2014 pro-Russian conflict in Ukraine in the oblasts of Donetsk and Luhansk the Football Federation of Ukraine, the league reduced the number of teams.
+Due to the war in Donbas, the league reduced the number of teams.

 Format

 Initially, a new format was proposed to be introduced for this season by FC Shakhtar Donetsk.
 The first stage was to be a regular round robin of home/away format.
 In the second stage the championship was to have an additional play-off format where participants, upon completion of the regular round robin, were to be split into three groups of 4 (1–4 places), 4 (5–8 places) and 6 (9–14 places) teams.
 The points earned in the first stage were to be preserved.
 The first two groups of four teams would each have a regular round robin home/away format, while the third group of six was to play each other only once.

 However, on 22 July 2014, it was confirmed that the championship would be played using a standard double round-robin tournament system.
 The last team would be relegated and would be replaced by the champion of the 2014–15 Ukrainian First League.